dynatrace-oss/DynatraceDashboardPowerups/README.md

 ![grid](Assets/grid.png)

 ### TileCSS
 Use CSS directives to further style a tile.
+Note: First version is somewhat limited; further enhancements will be made to select different parts of the tile.

 Syntax:
 - ``Revenue !PU(tilecss):`border:3px green solid;border-radius: 15px;transform: rotateZ(45deg);` ``